Argel-Tal/Argel-Tal/README.md

 **🌈 Howdy, I’m Argel-Tal!
-A Data Scientist, and grad of the University of Otago, working in and from Wellington NZ 🌈**
+A Data Scientist, and grad of the University of Otago, working in Brisbane AU, from Wellington NZ 🌈**

 My background is a mix of Graphic Design, Statistics and Chemistry, but I'm now in Data Science and Asia-Pacific security/foreign policy *(with a focus on mainland-China)*.